audit-labs-audits/telcoin-network/docs/problems/scaling-rpcs.md

             - other validators may choose to waive the increase
                 - this should not affect validators at large because the greater cost is paid to upload the tx
                 - validators who choose to "ignore" gas increases for duplicate transactions pay the cost of uploading redundant data but reap no additional benefit
-- worker batch maker should set base fee ?
+- worker batch maker should set base fee on a per batch basis?
     - pending block would be batch that hasn't reached quorum yet?
         - pending batches fill the pending que until the next canonical block forms, then prune the tree?
+- execution is per batch within Consensus Output
+    - how to track canonical tip block number?
+        - use block "nonce"
+            - u64: history of chain hasn't used this value, so okay to use
+            - sufficiently large to handle block per 0.1 seconds
+                - `2^64 / (36000*24 * 365) = 58494241735.5 years to reach max`
+    - mechanism to track redundant / duplicate nonce transactions within multiple batches
+        - increase gas per address

 ### Problems